Computably totally disconnected locally compact groups: Introduction

-Type B appears to be the ``right" notion of computable presentation for general totally disconnected Polish structures, so why the other notions for t.d.l.c.\ groups?
-The problem is that general computable Baire presentations are hard to study because the domain is usually uncountable (while the meet groupoids are countable), and there are no specific technical tools available (unlike the case of permutations of~$\NN$).
-In fact, in the proofs of several results we will work around this by replacing such a presentation with a more accessible one of Type M or S.
+Baire presentations appear to be the simplest and most elegant notion of computable presentation for general totally disconnected Polish groups.
+However, computable Baire presentations are hard to study because the domain is usually uncountable (while the meet groupoids are countable), and there are no specific combinatorial tools available (unlike the case of permutations of~$\NN$).
+In the proofs of several results, notably \cref{thm:closure normal}, we will work around this by replacing a Baire presentation by a more accessible presentation of Type M or S.

 The operation that leads from a t.d.l.c.\ group to its meet groupoid has an inverse operation.
 Both operations are functorial for the categories with isomorphisms.
-This yields a duality between t.d.l.c.\ groups and a certain class of (countable) meet groupoids.
-This class can be described axiomatically.
+This yields a duality between t.d.l.c.\ groups and a certain class of countable meet groupoids (similar to the duality in \cite{Nies.Schlicht.etal:21} between oligomorphic groups and the ``coarse groups").
+This class of meet groupoids can be described axiomatically.
 The equivalence of computable presentations of Type B and Type M can be extended to a computable version of that duality.
-We will elaborate on this in \cref{rem:duality} near the end of the paper.
+We will elaborate on this in \cref{rem:duality}.

-A closed subgroup of $\S$ is called oligomorphic if its natural action on $\NN$ has only finitely many $n$-orbits for each $n$.
-We note that this duality is similar to the duality between oligomorphic groups and the ``coarse groups" in \cite{Nies.Schlicht.etal:21}, which form an algebraic structure on the countable domain of all the open cosets of a given oligomorphic group.
-A~challenge in \cite{Nies.Schlicht.etal:21} was to characterize the coarse groups that occur as duals of the oligomorphic groups.
-Their main result is an upper bound on the complexity of isomorphism of oligomorphic groups in terms of Borel reducibility.
-For this, it was important to show that this class of countable structures is Borel via providing suitable axioms.